wangantian/wangantian.github.io/_teaching/Clemson_ECE4590.md

 ends invs_subckt
 </pre>

-` g45n1svt/g45p1svt ` represent the type of NMOS/PMOS transistor used in this circuit, and <pre>w, l</pre> represent the width and length of the circuit.
-Within the SPECTRE, the transistors ports are ordered as (drain gate source body). <pre>mp1, mn1</pre> are the name of the transistor.
+` g45n1svt, g45p1svt ` represent the type of NMOS/PMOS transistor used in this circuit, and `w, l` represent the width and length of the circuit.
+Within the SPECTRE, the transistors ports are ordered as (drain gate source body). `mp1, mn1` are the name of the transistor.
 Within this subcircuit, the node `vdd!`, and `0` define the power supply and ground, and <pre>vdd</pre> itself is the power supply voltage.

-<pre>dc_analy0 dc param=vs0 start=0 stop=vdd step=0.01</pre> shows the instantiation of the direct-current source named as <pre>dc_analy0</pre>, with voltage start from 0 to vdd with step size of 0.01V, while <pre> v1 (inv_in2 0) vsource dc=vs2 type=pulse val0=0 val1=vdd period=10u rise=5p fall=5p width=5u </pre> defines another pulse wave fed to inv_in2 port. <pre>trans1 tran stop=10u method =trap </pre> should go along with this pulse wave input to allow the correct transicent anlayis, with trap stands for the [trapezoidal method](https://en.wikipedia.org/wiki/Trapezoidal_rule) for internal numerical anlaysis.
+`dc_analy0 dc param=vs0 start=0 stop=vdd step=0.01` shows the instantiation of the direct-current source named as `dc_analy0`, with voltage start from 0 to vdd with step size of 0.01V, while ` v1 (inv_in2 0) vsource dc=vs2 type=pulse val0=0 val1=vdd period=10u rise=5p fall=5p width=5u` defines another pulse wave fed to inv_in2 port. `trans1 tran stop=10u method =trap` should go along with this pulse wave input to allow the correct transicent anlayis, with trap stands for the [trapezoidal method](https://en.wikipedia.org/wiki/Trapezoidal_rule) for internal numerical anlaysis.
  <pre>simOptions options temp=25</pre> define the temperature used for the simulation.

 The provided script is highlyer parameterized to allow simple modification based on the lab requirements.